calagopus/website/web/docs/wings/configuration.md

 Server firewalls are Linux only, and are not supported with a rootless container engine - published port traffic does not traverse the host netfilter forward path there.

 When no backend ends up usable - an unsupported platform, a rootless engine, neither `nft` nor `iptables` present, or a helper container that fails to start - a server that has firewall rules configured refuses to start rather than running unprotected.
 Set this to `disabled` to start such servers anyway, in which case Wings logs a warning per server and leaves its rules unapplied.

+The `container` backend runs `nft` out of the Wings image itself, so that image has to carry the binary.
+The official Wings and All-in-One images do; a custom image may not, and Wings then reports that `nft` is missing from the image the helper container runs.
 :::

 ### docker.firewall.source_file_max_entries